Streets of Porto

 In order for you not to miss these beautiful Ruas, (the name for street in Portuguese), we wanted to list our favorites, which we’re sure can be the ones you prefer too.

-Famous streets of Porto
+Famous main streets of Porto

 Rua de Santa Catarina

-The popular Rua de Santa Catarina, is mostly a commercial street fairly busy all year round.
+The popular Rua de Santa Catarina, is primarily a commercial street fairly busy all year round.
 There is little of the local, traditional stores left, and today is more like an open-air shopping mall, with stores of popular European brands.

 In addition to shops, there are several cafes and restaurants, of which stands out the Café Majestic, an iconic café with a beautiful facade and interior, but quite expensive by Portuguese standards.